Nawaz Sharif Fast Facts

 Marriage: Kulsoom Sharif

-Children: two sons; two daughters
+Children: two sons and two daughters

 Education: Government College Lahore; Punjab University Law College, Law degree, Lahore, Pakistan